This jam is now over. It ran from 2022-07-15 17:00:00 to 2022-07-17 19:25:00. View results

 What will the games be judged on?
 Games will be ranked against the following criteria: enjoyment, creativity, and presentation.

 Is there a Discord I can join?
 Yes!
-It will be made available to all jammers on July 8th.
-For now, click here to gain preliminary access.
+Please click here to gain access.

 Who can enter?